joshdutcher/wichitaradar/README.md

 ## Features

-- Real-time radar imagery from the Wichita NWS office
+- Real-time radar imagery from various local sources
 - Satellite imagery with infrared and visible light options
 - Weather stories and forecasts from the NWS
 - Precipitation maps for 24-hour and 7-day periods